mozilla/mozillians/docs/api/apiv2/index.rst

 Privacy
 --------
 API v2 is designed with users privacy in mind first.
 Each API key has a privacy level assigned to it.
-In order for the API consumer to access a ``user/group/skill`` detail, the fields privacy level should be greater or equal to the fields privacy value.
+In order for the API consumer to access a ``user/group/skill`` detail, the key's privacy level should be greater or equal to the fields privacy value.
 Else the field value in the response is empty.

 Authentication
 --------------